16sumanrana/Automated-Timetable-Generator/README.md

 # Automated-Timetable-Generator
-A java application to generate timetable.
+A java application to generate timetables.

 It is a NP-Complete problem and Genetic Algorithm is used to generate best timetable according to constraints.